…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 But Laban said to him, “If I have found favor in your eyes, please stay.
 I have learned by divination that the Lord has blessed me because of you.”

-In God’s providence, Joseph’s bosses, Potiphar and the prison warden became his oasis in the desert.
+In God’s providence, Joseph’s bosses, Potiphar and the prison warden also became the oasis in his Egyptian wilderness journey.

 Management experience & gift of administration

 At each posting, Joseph was made second in command, managing people and resources … ala, COO.

 No MBA from the top business school in Egypt, but earned hands-on management experience in the trenches of Potiphar’s house and in prison (softskills, EQ, hardskills)

 Its definitely not easy to manage a prison, when you are a peer prisoner.
 Managing not by title and authority, … but a peer in the same boat.